need-being/gmcrypto/README.md

 # gmcrypto
-Golang crypto library by Chinese National Standard
+Golang crypto library based on Chinese National Standard

 ## SM3 - Cryptographic Hash Algorithm
 The algorithm is defined by GB/T 32905-2016.